Waikato Rugby Union

 The Waikato Rugby Union (WRU) is the official governing body of rugby union in the Waikato area in the North Island of New Zealand.
 Headquartered in Hamilton, WRU was founded in 1921.

-Its senior representative team, nicknamed the Mooloos, competes in the Mitre 10 Cup (formerly known as the ITM Cup and Air New Zealand Cup), and won the inaugural Air New Zealand Cup in 2006.
+Its senior representative team, nicknamed the Mooloos, competes in the National Provincial Championship and won the inaugural Air New Zealand Cup in 2006.
 The squad plays its home fixtures at the Waikato Stadium in Hamilton.
 The union's colours are red, yellow and black.

 History

 Waikato Rugby Union was founded in 1921.
 The inaugural representative match played ended in a 15-all draw against Taranaki.
 Waikato had its first win by their third fixture when they defeated Manawatu 6–0.
 The first home match was played against New South Wales from Australia at the Claudelands Showground, losing 11 to 28.
 In 1925 the Rugby Park was opened, and in 1928 Waikato adopted their now famous colours of red, yellow and black.

-In 1932 Waikato challenged Canterbury for the Ranfurly Shield.
-The challenge was unsuccessful.
-Waikato made another unsuccessful challenge for the shield in 1949 against Otago.
-In 1951 Waikato successfully challenged for the Ranfurly Shield, defeating North Auckland 6 points to 3.
-They defeated Auckland the following season, also 6–3 to win back the shield.
-In 1966 Waikato defeated Auckland again to regain the Ranfurly Shield.
-In 1980 Waikato won the Ranfurly Shield for the first time since 1966, defeating Auckland 7 points to 3.
+Club Rugby

+Before the formation of provincial wide club rugby, the seven sub-unions had their own individual championships, with club rugby dating back to the 1870s.

+1966 saw the first major change when the Morrinsville, Lower Waikato, Cambridge and Te Awamutu sub-unions combined for a joint two-tier championship with eight teams in first division and nine teams in second division.
+In this year St Pat’s (Te Awamutu) and Kereone (Morrinsville) shared the first division title and Te Akau (Lower Waikato) and Te Awamutu Old Boys finished first equal in the second division.

+Then in 1967 the Hamilton, Matamata and South Waikato sub-unions joined and the first true Waikato wide draw was formed with 16 clubs in two divisions.
+Putaruru Athletic were the first winners of the Waikato Breweries Shield with Hamilton Old Boys runners up.